suit-wg/suit-report/draft-ietf-suit-report.md

 * suit-report-reason-parameter-unsupported: The manifest used a parameter that does not exist.
-* suit-report-severing-unsupported: The manifest used severable fields but the Manifest Processor doesn't support them.
+* suit-report-severing-unsupported: The manifest used severable fields but the Manifest Processor didn't support them.
 * suit-report-reason-condition-failed: A condition failed with soft- failure off.
 * suit-report-reason-operation-failed: A command failed (e.g.,